 Data on international flows of merchandise trade commodities are compiled by the State Bureau of Statistics on the basis of the customs declaration forms.
+According to the existing methodology applied by the CBS, commodity imports include temporary commodity imports as well.
 Other data required for compilation of the balance of payments are collected and processed directly by the NBC.